wbl/roughtime-draft/draft-ietf-ntp-roughtime.md

-The PATH tag value MUST be a multiple of 32 bytes long and represent a path of 32 byte hash values in the Merkle tree used to generate the ROOT value as described in a later section TODO.
-In the case where a response is prepared for a single request and the Merkle tree contains only the root node, the size of PATH MUST be zero.
+The PATH tag value MUST be a multiple of 32 bytes long and represent a path of 32 byte hash values in the Merkle tree used to generate the ROOT value as described in a later section  In the case where a response is prepared for a single request and the Merkle tree contains only the root node, the size of PATH MUST be zero.